-3. The Chicago Bears start their 23rd annual coat drive at Jewel-Osco in St. Charles, which continues until Dec.
+3. at in St. Charles, which continues until Dec.
 4. Donations will benefit the Salvation Army and public schools throughout the Chicago area.

 This event is being offered at all Jewel-Osco stores and area residents can drop off coats while they shop.
 Donations will also be taken at area Salvation Army locations.

-4. Nominations should be submitted by today's deadline for the 30 under 30 recognition dinner on Oct.
+4. Nominations should be submitted by today's deadline for the recognition dinner on Oct.
 20 where young professionals will be honored by the Batavia, Geneva and St. Charles Chambers of Commerce.
 Nominations are being accepted for enthusiastic, energetic and creative young professionals who could become business leaders.

 5. Today is National POW/MIA Recognition Day.
 This day commemorates Americans who have sacrificed their lives, or quality of life, for their country.
 It's also one of six days throughout the year that Congress has designated for the flying of the National League of Families' POW/MIA flag.